alemarcha/UMS/README.md

 Same steps that we note before in the case of development, for the production you only need to comment the development line and uncomment the production one.

+We recommended created a new private and public keys for production environment instead of data/keys/jwt256.key and data/keys/jwt256.key.pub we have in our repo with development and testing purposes.
+You can create your keys following:

+ssh-keygen -t rsa -b 4096 -f jwtRS256.key
+//Without passphrase
+openssl rsa -in jwtRS256.key -pubout -outform PEM -out jwtRS256.key.pub cat jwtRS256.key cat jwtRS256.key.pub

+You can put wherever you want and put the path in your .env file to work with them.
+You never must publish your private key.
+You just should share your public key instead of private.

+JWT_PRIVATE_KEY_PATH=data/keys/jwtRS256.key
+JWT_PUBLIC_KEY_PATH=data/keys/jwtRS256.key.pub

 ### Testing

 In order to do our tests this will be the mongodb route in local: